aws-samples/aws-dynamodb-examples/README.md

-# aws-dynamodb-examples
+# Amazon Dynamodb Examples

-This repository contains various code samples for the Amazon DynamoDB (http://aws.amazon.com/dynamodb/).
+This repository contains various code samples for the [Amazon DynamoDB documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Programming.html).
 More to come!

+If you are up for contributing, we welcome pull requests.